sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 ### Set the folder hosting the ROM files

-The SidecarT board can be configured to use a folder in the microSD card to host the ROM files.
-This section explains how to configure the SidecarT board to use a folder in the microSD card.
+The Multi-device can be configured to use a folder in the microSD card to host the ROM files.
+This section explains how to configure the Multi-device to use a folder in the microSD card.

 1. **Preparation**: Ensure you have a microSD card formatted to FAT16 or exFAT.
 For instructions, visit [How to format the microSD card](/sidecartridge-multidevice/how_to/#format-the-microsd-card).

 2. **Folder Creation**: On the root directory of the microSD card, create a folder named `roms`.
 This will serve as the storage for the ROM files.
-By default, the SidecarT board will scan this directory for ROMs.
+By default, the Multi-device will scan this directory for ROMs.

 3. **ROM Transfers**: Copy your ROM files into the `roms` folder.
 Supported formats are:
    - Pure binary (Raw binary data of the ROM)
    - STEEM format (Recognized if the file begins with four zeros or has a `.STC` extension)

 4. **Activation**:
-   - Insert the microSD into the SidecarT board and power it up.
+   - Insert the microSD into the Multi-device and power it up.
 The board will auto-recognize the microSD.
    - Access `Configurator` mode by pressing the `SELECT` button, navigate to the ROM selection, and choose your desired ROM.
 The Atari ST will access this ROM as if it was a physical chip.

 {: .note }